NahanaBanahnah/tasker-to-appninja/README.md

 * Attach the Process to the Task created above

 ### Taking It Further - PC To Phone Clipboard
+This will allow you to copy cords on your PC and send, then instant teleport on your phone.
 * [Add To Chrome](https://chrome.google.com/webstore/detail/clipbrd-beta/febnkhppinonnjgfjdigiipdajophkkk)
 * Then [Get On The PlayStore](https://play.google.com/store/apps/details?id=com.clipbrd&hl=en_US)